-Gluten is a protein that affects the elasticity of dough and is found in wheat, spelt, rye, barley and oats.
+Gluten is a protein that affects the elasticity of dough and is found in wheat and wheat products as well as spelt, rye, barley and oat products too.
 Gluten naturally occurs in most baked goods including breads, cakes and pastries.
 It is one of the most complex proteins that humans consume, and can be difficult for the human body to absorb.
 Most people can indulge in pizzas, cakes and cereals without a problem, but for those with coeliac disease, even something as small as a crouton can cause them to double over in pain.

 Coeliac disease is an auto-immune condition that affects around 1% of the population.
 The disease causes the body’s immune system to attack villi, which are hair-like and line the wall of the intestines.
 Villi work by ensuring the body absorbs nutrients from food into the bloodstream, so any damage to villi can restrict the body in absorbing and utilising essential nutrients and vitamins.

 Coeliac disease has many symptoms.
 Some people may experience one, a few or even none.
 They include: